dch42/inv_reports/README.md

 ### Backorder & Discontinued Item Handling

+Backorder settings can be tailored in `config.yml`.

-For sites that require backorder dates in their feeds, the program will populate the field with a default date 3 months out from feed creation if the out of stock item is not discontinued.
+For sites that require backorder dates in their feeds:
+- The program will populate the field with a date `x` months out from feed creation if the out of stock item is not marked discontinued.

-The date settings can be changed in `config.yml`.
+- The program will update the inventory template accordingly, moving the old template to `data/inventory-templates/old`.
+- Once backorder dates are set, they will not be overwritten unless the item is still out of stock `x` days before generation.

 Marking items as discontinued should be done manually to the inventory template csv file beforehand.